-Step:1] First open the advanced startup option in your system.
+Step 1] First, open the advanced startup option in your system.

 - Click on the power option if you can reach the sign-in screen.
 Then, while still holding the shift key, click on the restart button.

-- Alternatively, you may utilise the Windows setup to get the advanced setup menu option.
+- Alternatively, you may utilize the Windows setup to get the advanced setup menu option.
 If you have a Windows bootable disc, boot into the machine with it and select the option to repair your computer.

-Step:3] Now select and enter the login credentials for your Windows account and click on the continue button.
+Step 3] Now select and enter the login credentials for your Windows account and click on the continue button.

-Step:4] Scan for impacted applications after selecting a restore point and clicking on scan for affected programmes After you restore your system, this will show you all of the modifications that will be done to your system.
+Step:4] Scan for impacted applications after selecting a restore point and clicking on scan for affected programs.
+After you restore your system, this will show you all of the modifications that will be done to your system.
 Next, click on next to continue the system recovery process.

 By following the steps mentioned above, you can restore your system from an advanced startup.
 If you have faced any error while restoring or creating a system restore point.
 Do let us know by dropping a comment down below.